Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Asymptotic stability and ergodic theorem

-In the study of stochastic processes, understanding whether or not a process converges to a stationary one plays a key role.
-A positive answer allows to transfer questions about the non stationary process into the study of the stationary one.
+In the study of stochastic processes, understanding whether a process converges to a stationary regime plays a key role.
+A positive answer allows us to transfer questions about the non-stationary process into the study of the stationary one.
 It also opens the door to some creative ideas such as the coupling presented at the end of this section.
 This coupling ultimately leads to powerful concentration inequalities with numerous applications, such as in statistics.